Growing tired of living in "the big smoke"? Let us try and persuade you to consider moving to the North-West

 Doing cool stuff

 Making cheese, keeping bees, setting up a mountain bike park, DJ’ing – the Cora gang are a busy bunch!
 I’m tempted to call Carrick ‘the land of milk and honey’ given those first two unusual hobbies, but I’m told the bees are the wax-producing kind!
-The cheese-making came about when one of our software developers, who moved from Dublin in July, was able to get raw milk from a teammate’s family farm to make a Portuguese-style speciality.
+The cheese-making came about when one of our software developers, who moved from Dublin in July, was able to get raw milk from a teammate’s family farm to make a Portuguese-style specialty.
 I think he might be selling it at a farmers’ market back in Dublin!

 Another of our developers was selected as a wild-card pick at the world mountain bike championships.
 To prepare he trained like crazy, and two other guys in the offices caught the mountain biking bug from him.
 With his friends he dreamed of setting up another mountain bike course in the area and have persevered to make it a reality/planning permission has just been granted.